Latest Release: Physicians for the People – Available February 2025

 Professor Emeritus of History, University of Alabama in Huntsville

-I am pleased to announce publication of my new book, Physicians for the People: Black Doctors and the Struggle for Healthcare Equality in Alabama, 1870-1970, which appears in the University of Alabama Press's distinguished series Nexus: New Histories of Science, Technology, the Environment, Agriculture, and Medicine
+I am pleased to announce that the Alabama Historical Association has awarded my book, Physicians for the People: Black Doctors and the Struggle for Health-Care Equality in Alabama, 1870-1970, the James F. Sulzby Award for 2026.

 From the University Alabama Press: